xaqbar/auralbot/README.md

 Description:
   This is a bot written to capture YouTube videos based on URL or video ID and store them in a playlist to play through a Discord server voice channel.
 Most of the code in this project is heavily inspired by agubelu and his discord_music_bot (https://github.com/agubelu/discord-music-bot).

+  I suggest creating a file on your local machine "auth.json".
+Set it up with the following text and save in your bot's folder:

+  {
+    "token": <Your token here>,
+    "YoutubeKey": "Your youtube key here"
+  }